Sturt de Burgh Griffith: World War II service

-Due to the outbreak of World War II Griffith was mobalised into the Royal Australian Air Force in September 1939 and he first served as the lead of the No. 22 squadron at the Richmond Air Force Base between November 1940 and September 1941 before being transferred to Canberra.
+Due to the outbreak of World War II Griffith was mobalised into the Royal Australian Air Force in September 1939.
+He first served as the lead of the No. 22 squadron at the Richmond Air Force Base between November 1940 and September 1941 before being transferred to Canberra.
 In Canberra he commanded the Royal Australian Air Force Station and the School of Army Co-operation.
 In October 1941 he was promoted to temporary wing commander and, in January 1942, awarded the Air Force Cross.

-On 30 January 1942 Griffin received command of the RAAF Base Darwin and he started there less than three weeks before the start of the Bombing of Darwin on 19 February 1924.
-When the first bombing took place Griffiths did not raise the alarm when he received a message at 9:37 AM that a large formation of aircraft were on their way, having crossed Bathurst Island (Nguyu), as he believed they were likely American planes, and did not raise it until 9:58 AM.
+On 30 January 1942 Griffith received command of the RAAF Base Darwin.
+He started there less than three weeks before the start of the Bombing of Darwin on 19 February 1924.
+When the first bombing took place Griffith did not raise the alarm when he received a message at 9:37 AM that a large formation of aircraft were on their way, having crossed Bathurst Island (Nguyu), as he believed they were likely American planes, and did not raise it until 9:58 AM.
 This was only seconds before the planes arrived.

 The second part of this first raid, which occurred between 11:55 AM and 12:20 PM, hit the RAAF base and six men were killed and nine aircraft were destroyed.
-It was observed that Griffiths was 'rattled' by the attack.
+It was observed that Griffith was 'rattled' by the attack.
 After the raid Griffiths gave an oral order for all base staff to assemble 'half a mile down the Batchelor road and half a mile into the bush' but that order was distorted by repetition and some men stated that they had been ordered to go 3 miles, 7 miles or 11 miles.
 This confusion meant that on 23 February, four days after the raid, 278 men were considered missing.

-After the raid of the base a Commission of Inquiry, led by Charles Lowe, took place which was unable to determine who was to blame for the delay in raising the alarm.
+After the raid a Commission of Inquiry, led by Charles Lowe, was unable to determine who was to blame for the delay in raising the alarm.
 Despite this Lowe did find that Griffith must take some responsibility.
 It was also found that, despite the fact that Griffith had been in command for only three weeks, he was partly at fault for the RAAF's general unpreparedness and that his performance during the raid itself was incompetent and lacking in leadership.

-Soon after this Griffiths was transferred to command the No. 7 Squadron at Bairnsdale in Victoria and, soon after, in June, was transferred again to the No.5 Maintenance Group in Sydney where he worked primarily in an administrative capacity.
-In December 1943 he was promoted temporary group captain and, that month, took command of the No.1 Aircraft Depot in Laverton, Victoria.
-In October 1945 he transferred back to the reserved and began working again as a patent attorney and a consultant engineers.
+Soon after this Griffith was transferred to command the No. 7 Squadron at Bairnsdale in Victoria.
+Soon after, in June, he was transferred again to the No.5 Maintenance Group in Sydney where he worked primarily in an administrative capacity.
+In December 1943 he was promoted to temporary group captain and, that month, took command of the No.1 Aircraft Depot in Laverton, Victoria.
+In October 1945 he transferred back to the reserves and began working again as a patent attorney and a consultant engineer.